harrisonlab/verticillium_pathogenomics/README.md

 80.4% overall read mapping rate.
 70.9% concordant pair alignment rate.

-lignments were concatenated prior to running cufflinks:
+**Alignments were concatenated prior to running cufflinks:
 Cufflinks was run to produce the fragment length and stdev statistics: